jmadin/scaf/README.md

 # Project Scaffolding in R

 This is a work in progress.
 Read [here](https://nicercode.github.io/blog/2013-04-05-projects/) for details about the folders.
 For example, "data" is read-only; "output" is expendable and generally should be ignored by git.
-There is only one R function in this package that can be fould [here](R/scaf.R)
+There is only one R function in this package that can be fould [here](R/scaf.R).

+Usage: simply type `scaf("my_project")`

 Here is the function if you just want to copy it: